How Do I Check the Status of My LLC? (Simple Guide)

 - Apply for business permits and licenses.

 - Perform small business loans.

-How Much Does It Cost to Check Up on an Status?
+How Much Does It Cost to Check Up on an LLC Status?

+It costs $50 to $100 to check up on an LLC status.
 The fees for registering a limited liability company will depend on the state where you registered your business.
-In general, these fees can range from $100 to as much as $800.